-Students who entered the DPhil from ODID's MPhil in Development Studies usually start at the second stage, with DPhil student status acquired through these first two years of MPhil study.
+Students who entered the DPhil from ODID's MPhil in Development Studies often, but not always, start at the second stage, with DPhil student status acquired through these first two years of MPhil study.

 The second stage is usually the longest and the most fundamental.
 During it, students carry out the main part of their research, either by fieldwork or by other methods, and write much of it up.